Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 Options trading is when you buy/ sell an options contract on a recognized stock exchange with the help of the online trading platform provided by your stockbroker.

-Options trading is also known as derivatives trading because the options contracts derive its value from the underlying instruments.
+Options trading is also known as derivatives trading because the options contracts derive their value from the underlying instruments.

 Buying an option that gives you the right to buy shares before the expiry date is called a Call option.